MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 ## Module 8: Implement security and validate code bases for compliance

-### Implement security and compliance in Azure Pipelines
+### Implement GitHub Dependabot alerts and security updates

 In this demo, you will learn and understand ....

 ### Managing technical debt with SonarQube and Azure DevOps

+In this demo, you will learn and understand ....

+### Configure OWASP Zap in a Release Pipeline

+In this demo, you will learn and understand ....

+### Create and manage policies to enforce compliance

+In this demo, you will learn and understand ....

+### Create and manage Azure Blueprints

 In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**